 Moral Rights are both a basic human right and a part of copyright law.
 Moral Rights ensure that the photographer is rightfully acknowledged as the creator of his or her images.

 This is the photographer’s right to have their name appear with the photograph on every occasion it is published, exhibited, broadcasted, or appears in a film.
 There is however a long list of exceptions, such as when an image is used for the reporting of news events, publishing in encyclopedias, use in parliamentary or judicial proceedings, etc.

-In UK law the photographer must clearly assert this right in writing on every film, print, and digital image put into circulation before this law can be applied.
-Simply adding the copyright symbol, year of creation and photographers name is not enough to be recognised as an assertion of this right in UK law, although the law does not specify in what form the assertion should appear.
-The Design and Artists Copyright Society (DACS UK) suggest using this form of words to assert your moral right to be credited –
+In UK law the photographer must clearly assert this right in writing on every film, print, and digital image put into circulation before moral rights can be applied.
+Simply adding the copyright symbol, year of creation and photographers name is not enough to be recognised as an assertion of this right in UK law ( although the law does not specify in what form the assertion should appear!).
+The Design and Artists Copyright Society (DACS UK) suggest using the following wordage to assert your moral right to be credited –

 “I, ‘name’, hereby asserts his/her moral right to be identified as the photographer of ‘Title of Work’ in accordance with The Copyright Designs and Patents Act of 1988.”

 The right to object to derogatory treatment of a work.